-The first time I ever saw milkweed, it was growing wild on the side of our house.
 This common milkweed (Asclepias syriaca) towered to almost 6 feet and its fragrant flowers produced a sweet scent that filled our yard each summer.

-Common milkweed has brought monarchs and other pollinators to our garden every year since, without exception.
+The sweet smelling blooms have brought monarchs and other pollinators to our garden every year since, without exception.

 Expectant monarch mothers have also dropped off their children on milkweed leaves, in hopes of continuing the monarch butterfly life cycle.